Arksine/moonraker/docs/web_api.md

   configuration for each client.
 Client developers my define what tags, if any, users will configure.
 They can choose to use those tags to display information or perform an additional action after an update if necessary.
+- `is_valid`: A boolean that reports true if an update is possible, false if an update cannot be performed.
+- `warnings`:  An array of strings that describe warnings detected during repo init.
+These warnings describe potential issues, such as a mismatch between the detected owner and the configured owner.
+If the `is_valid` field reports `False` then the warnings will contain additional context.

 The `system` package has the following fields: